Timeline & Process

 Weather and Humidity

-2K polyurethane has optimal temperature and humidity ranges for application.
+The coating has optimal temperature and humidity ranges for application.
 In rare cases of extreme humidity or unusual weather, we may adjust the schedule by a day to ensure optimal curing conditions.
 We never rush coats to make up time.

 Can you use your kitchen during cabinet refinishing?